bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Linearized logical source order
 The order of the HTML content should make sense even without the CSS.
+Benefits are numerous as it works best:
+  - for long-term site maintainability,
+  - for mobile,
+  - for accessibility,
-Benefits are numerous as it works best: for long-term site maintainability for mobile for accessibility as a foundation for device adaptation (media queries) Linguistic variations: set the language correctly for better typography (see the section entitled "why Internationalization is important")
+  - as a foundation for device adaptation (media queries).

+Linguistic variations: set the language correctly for better typography (see the section entitled "why Internationalization is important")

 Testing
 Testing imageTest without CSS: turn off CSS, and if the page makes no sense, fix your markup.

 Test in multiple environments:
 Test in multiple browsers: remember that just testing in Chrome does not work for everyone!  ;) Adaptability